collaborativebioinformatics/Haplotype_matrix_clustering/README.md

 ### Results

-To characterize the haplotypes based on clinical significance, we used the vcf files to isolate biallelic SNPS, then used OpenCravat to annotate chromosomes with ClinVar ACMG annotation.
+To characterize the haplotypes based on clinical significance, we used the vcf files to isolate biallelic SNPs, then used OpenCravat to annotate chromosomes with ClinVar ACMG annotation.

 <<TBD>>